 Phygitals: published odds, audited live

 Phygitals (phygitals.com) is a Solana marketplace whose “Fanatics-style” packs rip random graded cards with published odds and an instant sell-back.
 It's the third-largest platform we track by volume.
-RipIndex ingests its live pull feed, audits the published odds against what actually drops, and — because pulls mint real NFTs — verifies pulls on-chain (99%+ of recorded pulls check out as real Solana assets).
+RipIndex ingests its live pull feed, audits the published odds against what actually drops, and — because pulls mint real NFTs — verifies pulls on-chain (99.3% of the recorded pulls we've checked confirm as real Solana assets).

 Live: the two EV numbers that matter